 Gail: What negative consequences did you experience?
 What would you have changed?

 Katherine: I wouldn’t have changed a thing.
 I would not have given you this answer as a child, but in hindsight I would not change a thing.
 I guess it’s just something you don’t understand and appreciate until you are an adult.

 Gail: If you turn the clock back, knowing what you know now, what advice or encouragement would you give your 4-year-old self and your mom?

 Katherine: I don’t think there is anything I could have said to help my “child self” to understand.
 It’s something you won’t understand as a kid, but that’s OK.
 For Mom, I would say that although the “you don’t love me” and other cries are heartbreaking, stay the course.
 In 20 years, your child will be grateful for it.

 What I know now (that I questioned 20 years ago) is that every family is unique, and every mother has different needs.
 My desire to be a working mom, both excellent as a mother and excellent in my career, was what I needed—and it was possible.
 And even though I had a demanding career, I was able to raise a strong, mature young woman who learned valuable lessons from this lifestyle at the same time.

-At Credera, we have a culture that values working parents.
+At Credera, we have a culture that values all unique perspectives, backgrounds, and histories that our employees represent.
 If you’re interested in a career at Credera and navigating this journey, please visit our careers page.